mediadrop/mediadrop/doc/dev/players.rst

 :meth:`render_js_player <AbstractPlayer.render_js_player>`.

 This managing class inherits from :obj:`goog.ui.Component`.
-It must implement the MediaCore-specific :meth:`getSize` and :meth:`setSize`.
+It must implement the MediaDrop-specific :meth:`getSize` and :meth:`setSize`.

 See the files in :file:`mediacore/public/scripts/mcore/players/` for examples.